sCrypt-Inc/scryptTS-docs/docs/how-to-write-a-contract/how-to-write-a-contract.md

 ```

 :::caution
 A `FixedArray` behaves differently in an on-chain and off-chain context, when passed as a function argument.
 It is *passed by reference* off chain, as a regular TypeScript/JavaScript array, while *passed by value* on chain.
-It is thus strongly recommended to NEVER mutate a `FixedArray` parameter inside a function.
+It is thus strongly recommended to NEVER mutate a `FixedArray` parameter's element inside a function.

 ```ts
 class DemoContract extends SmartContract {